 - Clicks (including the percentage of overall clicks a certain keyword is responsible for)

-- Click rate
+- Click through percentage

 - Avg. position

-For security reasons, Google doesn’t provide specific search keywords only used by a small number of people, but Squarespace still tracks clicks from those search results.
+- For security reasons, Google doesn’t provide specific search keywords only used by a small number of people, but Squarespace still tracks clicks from those search results.
 Because of this, the total that displays under Clicks at the top of the page might not equal the total number of clicks displayed in the table.